telerik/xaml-docs/controls/radgridview/styles-and-templates/columns-styling-checkboxcolumn.md

     <Style TargetType="CheckBox" BasedOn="{StaticResource CheckBoxStyleGridViewColumn}"/>

-## Applying the Styles to GridViewCheckBoxColumn explicitly
+## Applying the Styles to GridViewCheckBoxColumn Explicitly

 The aforementioned approach implies defining the styles __implicitly__.
 If applying the modifications to a particular instance of __RadGridView__ is needed, these Styles can be applied __explicitly__ through the __Resources__ of __RadGridView__.